 Ernest Hemingway House

 The six-toed cats!
 Okay, that’s not the only reason to visit the Ernest Hemingway House.
 Nestled in the heart of Old Town Key West, tour the home of the famous Nobel-Prize winning author who spent ten years on this island paradise.
-It’s said that Hemingway wrote some of his best work in this home, so enjoy a tour of his residence and studio where he was motivated to write the books that would become a part of his long-lasting legacy.
+It’s said that Hemingway wrote some of his best work in this home, so enjoy a tour of his residence and studio where he was motivated to write the books that would become a part of his long-lasting legacy during the next rainy day.

 You know what sounds absolutely amazing on a gloomy rainy day?
 Enjoying a movie indoors with a giant bag of popcorn!
 Tropic Cinema, Key West’s non-profit movie theatre, is the perfect place to do just that, offering a diverse movie selection that includes blockbusters, independent films, and cinematic classics.
 With state-of-the-art digital projection, an art gallery, and concessions that don’t disappoint (wine & beer served), this is where you want to be if you’re looking to escape the rain for a while.